ScottSedgwick/Light_Of_Xaryxis/docs/Oriana.markdown

 ***Cursed Form.*** As long as the alpha doll's curse remains unbroken, the dolls it created cannot be destroyed.
 If the doll is targeted by *Remove Curse*, the doll must succeed on a Constitution saving throw against the casters spell save DC.
 If the doll fails this saving throw or drops to 0 hit points, it becomes inanimate for 24 hours.
 Whenever the alpha doll's curse is broken, the doll reverts to its true form.

-***False Appearance.*** While the doll remains motionless, it is indistiguishable from a normal doll.
+***False Appearance.*** While the doll remains motionless, it is indistinguishable from a normal doll.

 ***No Strings on Me.*** The doll is immune to any magic that attempts to charm or control it.